scaleway/terraform-provider-scaleway/docs/guides/using-vpc-bastion-ssh.md

 The DHCP(DYNAMIC HOST CONFIGURATION PROTOCOL) server sets the IP address dynamically.

 The `dns_local_name` is the TLD (top-level domain), the value by default is `priv`.
-This is used to resolve your instance on a private network.
+This is used to resolve your Instance on a Private Network.

 In order to resolve the instances using your Bastion you should set the `dns_local_name` with `scaleway_vpc_private_network.pn.name`.